 - Once you have obtained your records, you need to bring them with you to see a licensed physician in Alaska.
 The physician will need to give you written documentation stating that you are a qualifying patient.

 To apply: You need to submit a marijuana card application with the Alaska Bureau of Vital Statistics.
-Before you send it off, be sure to double and triple check the form to make sure all information is accurate.
-Misinformation will delay your application and missing information will result in a denial and a 6 month waiting period before you can apply again.
+Before you send it off, be sure to double check the form to make sure all information is accurate.
+Misinformation will delay your application and missing information will result in a denial and a six-month waiting period before you can reapply.
 There is also a $25.00 ($20.00 for renewal) nonrefundable application fee, payable to the Bureau of Vital Statistics.

 Renewal Requirements For Medical Marijuana Patients in Alaska:

-All Renewal Applications submitted after a registry identification card has expired will be considered a new application and the applicant will be required to pay the fee for first-time applicants ($25.00).
+Renewals that are submitted and processed prior to the expiration of your existing card will be subject to a $20 fee.
+All Renewal Applications submitted after a registry identification card has expired will be considered a new application and the applicant will be required to pay the fee for first-time applicants of $25.00.

 To apply, mail the application and money order or check to: